 Research by (Jacob et al., 2021) makes the point about assessing XAI output that ”...while a user study may be the best way to evaluate the usefulness of explanations, it is not always available and may come at a high cost.”.
 It is also desirable for humans taking part in XAI surveys to have some degree of domain knowledge, but fraud detection explainer experiments by (Jesus et al., 2021) showed that this can still be subject to user bias.

-Examples of XAI research where the reliance on human assessment of explana- tions is less commonplace can be seem in the domain of healthcare, through research by (Marcilio & Eler, 2020) and (Lakkaraju, Bach, & Leskovec, 2016).
+Examples of XAI research where the reliance on human assessment of explanations is less commonplace can be seem in the domain of healthcare, through research by (Marcilio & Eler, 2020) and (Lakkaraju, Bach, & Leskovec, 2016).
 Those experi- ments produce clearly objective recommendations in line with the work of (ElShawi et al., 2020).
 Research into explanations for ML fraud classification often follow a more subjective survey style of experimentation involving the augmentation of hu- man based processes with model explainer outputs.
 On occasion, human bias can adversely impact on the reliability of the interpretation of the ML generated model explanations (Kaur et al., 2020).
 This dissertation will follow in the steps of earlier re- search that only use non-human, programmatic experiments with quantifiable metrics (Darias, Caro-Mart´ınez, D´ıaz-Agudo, & Recio-Garcia, 2022) and tests for statistical significance (Evans, Xue, & Zhang, 2019).

 The methodology for this paper’s experiments are based heavily on the 2020 health- care XAI research by Elshawi et al, but also take inspiration from the anomaly detec- tion framework for explainability created by (Nguyen et al., 2023) and XAI time series results produced by (Schlegel, Arnout, El-Assady, Oelke, & Keim, 2019), both using SHAP and LIME explainer outputs.
 A further bespoke framework can be seen in research by (Moreira et al., 2020) using local explanations also generated with SHAP, LIME and Counterfactual techniques.